Sparse Max-Affine Regression: Local Analysis of Sparse Max-Affine Regression

-Sp-GD is a variant of the projected gradient descent algorithm to pursue the above estimators, where the gradient is substituted by the generalized gradient \citep{hiriart1979new} and the step size varies across blocks adaptively with the iterates.
+Sp-GD is a variant of the projected gradient descent algorithm to pursue the above estimators.
+In Sp-GD the gradient is substituted by the generalized gradient \citep{hiriart1979new} and the step size varies across blocks adaptively with the iterates.
 We introduce a geometric object to describe the Sp-GD algorithm.
 Let